Last Updated: March 22, 2021

 - Operations will be coordinated through the SEOC, as needed, and supported by the Illinois Emergency Management Agency (IEMA).
 The Illinois State Police will provide security for delivery vehicles, where indicated.

 Distribution will take place as follows (excluding Chicago):

-- Initial shipments and subsequent second doses of Pfizer ultra-cold vaccine, will be direct shipped to the Strategic National Stockpile (SNS) receipt Stage & Store (RSS) warehouse for Illinois.
+- Initial shipments and subsequent second doses of Pfizer ultra-cold vaccine will be direct shipped to the Strategic National Stockpile (SNS) Receipt Stage & Store (RSS) warehouse for Illinois.
 This model will be utilized until the supply of vaccine to the State of Illinois allows for direct shipments to all providers.
-This model will continue to be utilized if widescale shipments of Pfizer are indicated across the state under the 975-dose level.
-Otherwise, it will be direct shipped to the provider from the manufacturer.
+This model will continue to be utilized if widescale shipments of Pfizer are indicated across the state under the 1,170-dose level.
+Otherwise, the vaccine will be direct shipped to the provider from the manufacturer.

-- Vaccine will be transferred into ultra-cold freezers to maintain vaccine integrity at the SNS.
+- Vaccine will be transferred into ultra-cold freezers to maintain vaccine integrity at the SNS-RSS.